-4. MIX PAINT FOR WHITEWASH
+4. MIX PAINT FOR THE CHALK PAINT WHITEWASH BRICK

 You can use any brand of chalk mineral paint for the whitewash.
 I had some leftover Valspar Chalky Finish Paint in the color “kid gloves”.
 This is what I started the process with.
 I poured the paint into a plastic bowl and did about a 2 parts paint: 1 part water mixture.
 I only had one-half can of the Valspar paint so I went to Lowe’s to get some more to finish my project.

 5. PAINT YOUR BRICK FIREPLACE

 Once the paint and water is mixed, you can move on to the fun part, whitewashing the brick fireplace!
 But you may be wondering what brushes to use.
 For this project I recommend using regular old brushes, not your best ones.

 Also brick is porous, so you kind of have to do a combination of brush stokes and stabs to get the paint onto the surface.
 You can sponge or brush on the paint and work it into the brick, but I found it easier to just work the paint into the brick with a stiff brush.

 6. APPLY STAIN-BLOCKING PRIMER WHERE NEEDED

 If you see areas where some stains show through once the paint is dried, you may need to apply a white-tinted stain-blocking primer to those spots.
 I did have a few pink-tinted stains and some light brownish tan stains showed through in spots.

 I used Zinsser B-I-N Shellac-Based Primer in White.
 This primer is really thin but since it was white, I could apply it in spots where needed without messing up the appearance of finished product.
 I did at first use regular Zinsser Bulls Eye 1-2-3 Primer in White.
 This primer is a little thicker but when it didn’t work to block the stains I was dealing with.

-7. ADMIRE YOUR UPDATED BRICK FIREPLACE
+7. ADMIRE YOUR UPDATED CHALK PAINT WHITEWASH BRICK FIREPLACE MAKEOVER

 One thing you could consider is painting the firebox itself inside the hearth.
 This might look very nice if you are like me and leaving the hearth open without a door or screen.
 However, if you use the fireplace or plan to use it in the future, be mindful of what type of paint might be safe for those high-heat areas.